pfheatwole/thesis/source/paraglider_components.rst

 Because apparent mass effects are the result of a volume in motion relative to a fluid, its magnitude depends on the volume's shape and the direction of the motion.
-Unlike the inertia due to real mass, apparent inertia is anisotropic, and the diagonal terms of the apparent mass matrix are independent.
+Unlike the real mass, apparent mass is anisotropic, and the diagonal terms of the apparent inertia matrix are independent.
 Calculating the apparent mass of an arbitrary geometry is difficult.
 For a classic discussion of the topic, see :cite:`lamb1945Hydrodynamics`.
 For a more recent discussion of apparent mass in the context of parafoils, see :cite:`lissaman1993ApparentMassEffects`, which used an ellipsoid model to establish a parametric form commonly used in parafoil-payload literature